jagnaudh/BestApp/README.md

 Issues:

-* Percentage Slider is floating type instead of int - for instance, if users slide to 20.5% it would calculate the tip as 20.5% instead of 20 or 21
+* Percentage Slider is floating type instead of int - for instance, if users slide to a value between 20 and 21 (20.5%) it would calculate the tip as 20.5% instead of either 20 or 21.

 Notes: